aannenko/CrackSharp/src/CrackSharp.Cmd/README.md

 ## CrackSharp.Cmd
-Use code in this directory to build a console application, capable of bruteforcing DES hashes produced by [crypt(3)](https://www.man7.org/linux/man-pages/man3/crypt.3.html).
+Use the code in this directory to build a console application, capable of bruteforcing DES hashes produced by [crypt(3)](https://www.man7.org/linux/man-pages/man3/crypt.3.html).
 This console application can be considered a .NET-based solution to [CS50's Crack problem](https://docs.cs50.net/2019/ap/problems/crack/crack.html).

 ### Details
 The first two constants in `Program.cs` have the following meaning: